camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/protocol/polling.md

 The **HTTP Polling Connector** polls an endpoint at regular intervals, enabling periodic data fetching as an intermediate step in your BPMN processes.
 This Connector is built on top of the [REST Connector](../protocol/rest.md), ensuring consistent functionality and reliability.

 :::caution
-If you use the HTTP Polling Connector, ensure you do not have any instance variable named in the list below:
+If you use the HTTP Polling Connector, ensure you do not have any instance variable named in the list below, as these are reserved words for this connector:

 - body, url, method, headers, authentication, queryParameters, connectionTimeoutInSeconds, httpRequestInterval